 What is the SAT?

 But what does it really entail, and what do you need to know to do well?

 Summary: Our team provides an overview of the SAT below.
-If you want to begin studying, check out the best SAT prep courses.
+To start practicing, visit our SAT practice test hub.

+What is the SAT?